jdtsmith/homebridge-denonmarantzavr/README.md

 Some items TBD:

-- Add (optional) support for multi-zone volume control (trivial command-wise, but the `Speaker` accessory is not supported in Home, so that requires lightbulb or fan psuedo-accessory or the use of 3rd party HomeKit apps).
+- Add (optional) support for multi-zone volume control.
+Trivial command-wise, but the `Speaker` accessory is not (yet?) supported in Home, so that requires lightbulb or fan psuedo-accessory or the use of 3rd party HomeKit apps.
-- Add other commands, e.g. for changing inputs, surround mode, etc.
+- Map other control commands to HomeKit, e.g. changing inputs, surround mode, etc.

 ## License

 MIT License

-Copyright (c) 2018 J.D.
+Copyright (c) 2018-2019 J.D.
 Smith

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal